fendihalim/FendiFinds/about.md

 I share recipes that are not only delicious but also easy to clean up and gentle on your wallet.

 Oftentimes, I like to explore unique foods.
 What I don’t like is overpriced food that isn’t delicious.
 I write my restaurant reviews based on the standard that most people love (not just my personal taste)—which is McDonald’s.
-Although I usually prefer other fast food over McDonald’s, you’ll understand what I mean when I say, “I’d rather eat McDonald’s.
+Although I usually prefer other fast food over McDonald’s, you’ll understand what I mean when I say, “I’d rather eat McDonald’s."

 ---